|Long Term Transmission Rights Secondary Trading|

 The key role in forming the shape of secondary trading in Long Term Transmission Rights is assigned to Harmonised Allocation Rules, which establish, among others, firmness provisions as well as the compensation rules (i.e. the rules according to which each Transmission System Operator responsible for the bidding zone border where Long Term Transmission Rights have been allocated, compensates market participants for curtailing the Long Term Transmission Rights).

-Single Allocation Platform created according to the Forward Capacity Allocation Network Code provides a communication platform, on which market participants will be able to indicate to other market participants their interest to transfer or purchase Long Term Transmission Rights which have been initially allocated by allocation platforms.
+Single Allocation Platform (SAP) created according to the Forward Capacity Allocation Network Code provides a communication platform, on which market participants will be able to indicate to other market participants their interest to transfer or purchase Long Term Transmission Rights which have been initially allocated by allocation platforms.

 Single Allocation Platform is intended to serve, moreover, as a contact center for market participants in order to perform the transfer of Long Term Transmission Rights.